ChaiChengXun2/HuntressCTF-Writeup/Forensics/Backdoored Splunk/solution/README.md

 ![Website](website.png)

 2. **Search Downloaded Challenge Folder:**
-   - I thought it was an error, but it was mentioned by Hunter CTF that this behaviour is intended.
+   - I thought it was an error, but it was mentioned by Huntress CTF that this behaviour is intended.
 We have to find which headers are required for this to work
    - I immediately searched the downloaded challenge folder for headers
 ![Headers](<requires header.png>)
    - This shows that it requires an authorisation header